Mike Hosking: Like it or not, Israel Folau has support

 Israel Folau turns up.
 He's in trouble, and he's in trouble for what many would see as individuality.
 And given the opportunity to back a cause, they're in like a robber's dog.

-Agree with him or not, he's dedicated, he clearly believes what he believes, and in a world of flightiness, fake support, virtue signalling and faux comradery, he appeals to many as a bit of old-fashioned consistency.
+Agree with him or not, he's dedicated, he clearly believes what he believes, and in a world of flightiness, fake support, virtue signalling and faux comraderie, he appeals to many as a bit of old-fashioned consistency.

 Holding the line, being true to yourself and making sacrifices are qualities to be admired, and he's showing them.
-The $2 million plus is all the evidence you need to prove he's not alone.
+The $2 million-plus is all the evidence you need to prove he's not alone.